-Keywords: Sociolinguistics; Linguistic Anthropology; Language and Identity; Language Ideologies; Indexicality, Style and Stance; Language/Dialect Contact; Variation; Ethnography; Fieldwork; Sociology of Language; Sociophonetics; Diminutive Morphology.
+Keywords: Sociolinguistics; Linguistic Anthropology; Cultural Studies; Language and Identity; Ethnicity; Race; Nationality; Language Ideologies; Indexicality; Style; Stance; Language/Dialect Contact; Variation; Embodiment; Ethnography; Fieldwork; Sociology of Language; Sociophonetics; Diminutive Morphology; English varieties; Greek varieties; Spanish varieties.

 Embodiment of Istanbul Greek